-From table 11, show that Executive decision-making behavior model Leadership in terms of decision-making behavior of administrators at Gungdong Open University, classified according to the size of the educational institution.
-Overall and individual decision-making patterns Found that the differences are not statistically significant.
+From Table 11., shows that Eexecutive decision-making behavior model Leadership in terms of decision-making behavior of administrators at Guangdong Open University, classified according to the size

 Discussion and Conclusion

 The study supports existing literature that highlights the importance of transformational leadership in decision-making.
 Administrators at Guangdong Open University exhibit high adaptability and a preference for data-driven decision-making.
 However, there is a need for further training in individual consideration and personalized mentoring.